atulkrishnan18-wq/atulkrishnan18-wq/README.md

 ---

-*Money always leaves a trail — the goal is to understand the story it tells.* there 👋
+*Money always leaves a trail — the goal is to understand the story it tells.*